-Classic Africa was founded on the mutually reinforcing principles of unrivaled service to our clients, and a contribution to nature conservation and cultural heritage in Southern Africa.
-The importance of the safari industry to conservation in the region cannot be overstated - literally millions of acres of prime wildlife habitat are in the custodianship of safari camps and operators across southern Africa, providing employment to tens of thousands of rural Africans.
+Classic Africa was founded on the mutually reinforcing principles of unrivaled service to our clients, and a contribution to nature conservation and cultural heritage in Africa.
+The importance of the safari industry to conservation in the region cannot be overstated - literally millions of acres of prime wildlife habitat are in the custodianship of safari camps and operators across Africa, providing employment to tens of thousands of rural Africans.
 An exemplary conservation record is a sine qua non in our choice of partners and portfolio properties

 For our part, we firmly believe that education and knowledge are key elements in the long-term fight to save Africa's wilderness and wildlife.
 All of the conservation challenges facing the continent are man-made, and there’s no better way to mitigate and reverse man’s negative impact on the African wilderness than through knowledge and enlightenment.